Every year we see our doctor for our yearly examination – and so should our pets!

 The most difficult part of being a pet parent, or any parent for that matter, is not knowing what to do when your pet is not doing well.
 Our pets are unable to tell what is wrong, and what hurts, but more than that, they are still animals with natural instincts.
 Due to survival instincts ingrained into them, many animals present a 'brave front' and try to hide their injuries or illnesses so as to not be seen as 'weak'.
 This fact is even more true when it comes to our feline friends as they are both predator and prey.
 In many cases a situation is much worse than the animal lets on and that is why it is so important to look for those small signs of pain or discomfort - they often indicate a much larger condition.

 At Sherwood Veterinary Clinic we aim to catch medical conditions early so that these illnesses can be treated quickly - ensuring that your pets recover quickly and without secondary complications.
 Remember, it is often easier - and cheaper - to treat a condition early than to treat a chronic illness or attempt to undo severe damage.
 We are open 7 days a week, 12 hour days so that we can ensure that you and your pet a provided the opportunity to get that care without taking you away from work, school, or any of your other responsibilities.
 We want to make taking proper care of your pet as easy as possible.

-Please Note: We will always make room for a sick or injured pet to be seen.
-We do not turn away animals that require treatment.
+Please Note: We will always try our best to make room for a sick or injured pet to be seen.
 While we do accept walk-ins, we ask that you give us a call while you are on your way down so that we are able to properly prepare for your arrival and make sure our team is ready to help you in the best possible way.